planqtn/planqtn/docs/planqtn-studio/analyze.md

 ## Calculating the distance of a code

 1. Calculate parity check matrix
-2. Export in qdistrnd format
+2. Export in QDistRnd format
 3. run it in GAP / GUAVA